ziyagenc/phi/README.md

 Quickly access your beloved Pi-hole from GNOME Shell.

 Phi provides the following features:
+- Monitor single or multiple Pi-hole instances,
+- Enable/disable blocking,
 - Display status and main statistics,
-- Toggle button,
 - Show version information of Pi-hole, and notify when there is an update.

-You can also configure Phi to look for Pi-hole in certain networks only.
+You can also configure Phi to look for Pi-hole only in a certain network.
 This might be useful if your computer connects to school, work or public Wi-Fi.

 ![Phi Screenshot](img/phi.png)